suhlig/game_of_life/README.md

   arr.map { |coords| Cell.new(coords) }
 end
 ```

-The first line in this method ensures that we have an array of arrays.
-For example, if we pass the coordinates [0,0] into this method, the first line will turn that into [[0,0]].
-Keeping our input normalized in this format allows us to map the array and return an array of cells, regardless of how whether it receives one or many coordinates.

 At this point, we'll need to do some small refactoring to our tests to get them working again, because we've changed what grid#initialize is expecting.
 You'll need to find all instances of GameOfLife::Grid.new(), and ensure that you're passing coordinates and patterns as separate arguments.
 Here's what the new tests look like: